M1870 Italian Vetterli: M1870/87

 The conversion is indicted by a cartouche "Artig.
 Fab.
 D'armi Terni 1888" (dates vary), on the butt stock.
 The center of the cartouche displays a Crest of Savoy and the word, Riparazione (Italian for repair) is directly below the cartouche.
-Shortages of small arms appeared from the very beginning of Italy’s entrance into World War I on the side of the Allies.
+Shortages of small arms appeared from the very beginning of Italy's entrance into World War I on the side of the Allies.

 During the Home Rule Crisis, Frederick H. Crawford arranged the Larne gun-running operation.
 The Ulster Volunteer Force would acquire thousands of M1870/87 rifles from German arms dealers.
 The Irish Volunteers also acquired Vetterli rifles from similar German sources, albeit in much smaller numbers.
 By the 1920s, many of these Vetterlis had been brought to Britain.
 They would later furnish Officers' Training Corps to free up Lee-Enfield rifles during WWII, most notably at Shrewsbury School's OTC.

-As more of the population mobilized for the first total war in European history, the supply of modern small arms fell short before the end of 1915 and a large number of obsolete Modello 1870/87 Vetterli-Vital were issued to newly formed regiments that were not expected to be in combat, however, troops carried these antiquated rifles into battle on several occasions.
+As more of the population mobilized for the first total war in European history, the supply of modern small arms fell short before the end of 1915 and a large number of obsolete Modello 1870/87 Vetterli-Vitali rifles were issued to support units and to newly formed regiments that were not expected to be in combat, however, troops carried these antiquated rifles into battle on several occasions, especially Artillery crews.

-As well, in 1916, Italy sent a large number of Vetterli-Vitali rifles to Russia; ammunition and components were contracted for by Britain to the Remington Armory.
+As well, in 1916, Italy sent 400,000 Vetterli-Vitali rifles to Russia, as well as ammunition and components, which was facilitated by Britain.
 These "tsarist" rifles eventually ended up in Republican hands in the Spanish Civil War, as the Soviet Union emptied its depots of all the old black powder and early smokeless rifles it had inherited after the Bolshevik Revolution of 1917.

 M1870/87/15

-During World War I, many M1870/87 rifles were converted to share the same 6.5mm round as the primary service rifle, the M1891 Carcano, by adding a 6.5mm barrel lining and a modified M91 Carcano magazine.
-This barrel sleeving was called the "Salerno method"; The bolt face was also machined to accept the smaller diameter 6.5 mm cartridge head, and the firing pin shortened.
-These conversions were used for rear echelon troops (guards, training, etc.) and were rarely, if at all, fired with standard 6.5 mm military ball ammunition.
-After WWI, many of these rifles were assigned to Italy's colonies.
-These rifles were used again in the Second Italo-Ethiopian War, mostly by native African soldiers.
-This version would also be used by the Nationalist faction during the Spanish Civil War.
-During World War II, they were used only by fascist Blackshirts paramilitaries.